adhirahmadian/MyPortofolio/README.md

 >After being tested by random data using this model, I'm sure 89% can predict whether a prospective customer can pay off his loan.

-Click [here](https://github.com/adhirahmadian/LendingClubLoan_Project) to more detail.
+Click [here](https://github.com/adhirahmadian/LendingClubLoan_Project) for more detail.

 ## **Project 2**